TaraMirmira/MsCAVIAR/README.md

--f 1               to out the probaility of different number of causal SNP -t TAU_SQR, --tau_sqr=TAU_SQR  set the heterogeneity (t^2) across studies, default is 0.52 -s SIGMA_G_SQR, --sigma_g_squared=SIGMA_G_SQR    set the NCP variance for the smallest study, default is 5.2
+-f 1               to out the probaility of different number of causal SNP -t TAU_SQR, --tau_sqr=TAU_SQR  set the heterogeneity (t^2) across studies, default is 0.52 -s SIGMA_G_SQR, --sigma_g_squared=SIGMA_G_SQR    set the NCP variance for the smallest study, default is 5.2 -a THRESHOLD    set the threshold for cut-off when we select the final causal set, default is 0

 ```

 ### Scripts used to generate paper results